sendgrid/docs/source/Apps/bypass_list_management.md

 This app is very powerful, and can only be used on a per-message basis.
 Use with extreme caution.
 {% endwarning %}

-Some e-mails are too important to do normal list management checks, such as password resets or critical alerts.
+Some emails are too important to do normal list management checks, such as password resets or critical alerts.
 Enabling this filter will bypass the normal unsubscribe / bounce / spam report checks and queue the e-mail for delivery.

 {% anchor h2 %}
 API Settings